kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 ### Risks and Mitigations

-**A pod's grace period is not honored by the node:** A pod that sets `scaleDownGracePeriodSeconds` could run on a kubelet where the feature gate is disabled, and have its cpuset changed with no preparation window.
+**A pod's grace period is not honored by the node:** A pod that sets `scaleDownGracePeriodSeconds` could run on a kubelet that does not enforce it, and have its cpuset changed with no preparation window.

 **Mitigation:** kube-apiserver rejects the field while the gate is disabled, so it cannot be set in a cluster that does not support the feature, and the scheduler only places such pods on nodes that declare it.
-The remaining case is a gate flip on a node that already runs the pod; the kubelet then resizes it without the delay and reports this via the `PodResizeInProgress` condition and an event, rather than killing a running pod — see [Grace Period Not Honored](#grace-period-not-honored).
+A node whose gate is disabled does not admit such a pod at all.
+What remains is a kubelet downgraded to a version that does not know the field: it admits the pod and ignores the field, so operators should remove the field before such a downgrade — see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).

+**Disabling the feature gate on a node that runs pods using it:** the kubelet re-admits its pods when it restarts, so disabling `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` on a node fails the pods there that set `scaleDownGracePeriodSeconds`.
+This is the standard Node Declared Features behavior, and it applies to workloads that are latency-sensitive by definition.

+**Mitigation:** drain the pods that set the field before disabling the gate on a node, so that they are rescheduled onto nodes that still declare the feature.
+See [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).

 **Workload may not complete preparations within the delay window:** The kubelet guarantees only that the cpuset will not be applied before `scaleDownGracePeriodSeconds` has elapsed.
 There is no synchronization mechanism between the workload and kubelet — if the workload fails to complete its preparations (e.g., workload migration, draining tasks) within the delay window, the cpuset change is applied anyway.
 This is an inherent limitation of keeping kubelet independent from workload state.